schoolofdata-ch/schoolofdata-ch.github.io/_posts/2017-04-11-May-Data-Expedition.md

 frontpage: true
 ---

 > Our next full-day event in Bern is about **DISCOVERY, ANALYSIS & PERSUASION**.
-We will introduce the principles by which the [School of Data](http://schoolofdata.org/) has helped thousands of people around the world to become *data literateliterate:* to go beyond making decisions from charts and factoids, to discover and delight in worlds of information as we go beyond surface level.
+We will introduce the principles by which the [School of Data](http://schoolofdata.org/) has helped thousands of people around the world to become *data literate:* to go beyond making decisions from charts and factoids, to discover and delight in worlds of information as we go beyond surface level.

 <table style="background:url(/images/posts/sodacamp-001.png) no-repeat bottom right;background-size:auto 80%">
 <tr><th>When:</th><td><span style="background:white">Friday, <b>May 5, 2017</b>, 9:00 - 17:00</span></td></tr>